 Ever since starting Financial Samurai in 2009, there are two things I love about personal finance: 1) Making money and 2) Saving money.

 Both require effort, which is one of the key themes on this site.
 Money isn't just going to start falling from the sky.
 You've got to work harder than everyone else, come up with better ideas than everyone else, and produce more than everyone else to make more than everyone else.

 The great thing about making money is that it is often NOT a zero sum game.
 You making more doesn't mean someone makes less.
 The pie is enormous and there is no monopoly on becoming rich!

 My interest payment on my primary home mortgage has literally gone down by 50% since first buying my primary house eight years ago (~5.5% to 2.625% interest rate).
-Meanwhile, the house value has realistically increased by roughly 10%-13% thanks to a flood of innovation and jobs in the Bay Area.
-During the bubble, the house was probably up by as much as 25%, but alas, those ridiculous valuations were unsustainable.
+Meanwhile, the house value has realistically increased by more than 50% thanks to a flood of innovation and jobs in the Bay Area.

 Making more money was straightforward from 1999-2009 because I was going through the growth phase of my career.
 If I was just an average worker and survived for 10 years, I would see a steady pay increase.
 This is the case for almost everybody I know.

 Saving money was also straightforward.
 Ever since my first job in NYC, I decided to save 50%+ of my after tax paycheck because I didn't expect to survive for long in finance.
 A 50%+ savings rate was therefore automatic and required no action after the first year.